AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 A Sender SHOULD provide the `urn:x-nmos:cap:transport:usb_class` capability to indicate the USB classes (integers in the range 0 to 255) supported by the Sender.
 See [USB Class Codes](https://www.usb.org/defined-class-codes) for class code definitions.

 A USB Sender MUST operate as a TCP/IP server and accepts connections from USB Receivers.
-The underlying transport protocol for `urn:x-nmos:transport:usb` MUST be TCP, and MAY optionally be using MPTCP (MultiPath TCP) for redundancy.
+The underlying transport protocol for `urn:x-nmos:transport:usb` MUST be TCP, and MAY optionally be MPTCP (MultiPath TCP) for redundancy.

 An example Sender resource is provided in [Examples](../examples/).